Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - Implement automated backups for all Neo4j instances
 - Set up Neo4j clustering for high availability in the production environment
 - Implement data synchronization or replication strategies between LedgerSpace and SearchSpace if required
-- Implement a secrets rotation policy for AWS Secrets Manager
+- Implement a secrets rotation policy
-- Set up monitoring and alerting for AWS Secrets Manager access and usage
+- Set up monitoring and alerting for secrets access and usage
 - Implement a retention policy for old Neo4j AMIs
 - Enhance the AMI management process to include automated testing of new AMIs before use
+- Set up a process for regularly auditing and updating IAM permissions based on the principle of least privilege
+- Develop a strategy for securely sharing and updating AWS credentials among team members

 By continuously improving the deployment process and infrastructure, you can ensure the reliability, security, and efficiency of the credex-core application across all environments.